joke2k/faker/README.rst

     pip install fake-factory

+NOTE: On Sept 15th, this package will be migrated to ``faker`` on Pypi.
+For details, see this issue: https://github.com/joke2k/faker/issues/331

 Use ``faker.Factory.create()`` to create and initialize a faker generator, which can generate data by accessing properties named after the type of data you want.